hashicorp/design-system/website/docs/getting-started/for-engineers.md

 #### Ember test selectors

 Both the `Hds::Icon` and the `FlightIcon` components expose a `data-test-icon` helper.
-For this reason we recommend installing [`ember-test-selectors`](https://github.com/simplabs/ember-test-selectors) which strips out all `data-test-*` attributes for production builds.
+For this reason, we recommend installing [`ember-test-selectors`](https://github.com/simplabs/ember-test-selectors) which strips out all `data-test-*` attributes for production builds.

 #### Using the icons without importing the whole components package